-1210.508 of this title.
-The focus of the Intensive Acceleration

-1 Class shall be to increase the reading level of a child at least two grade levels in one (1) school year.
-The Intensive Acceleration 2 Class shall: 3 be provided to any student in the third grade who does 4 5 not meet the performance criteria established by the Commission for Educational Quality and Accountability 6 on the reading portion of the statewide assessments 7 and who was retained in the third grade the prior year 8 9 because of not meeting the performance criteria on the reading portion of the statewide assessments, 10 have a reduced teacher-student ratio, 11 12 -provide uninterrupted reading instruction for the majority of student contact time each day and 13 incorporate opportunities to master the fourth-grade 14 state standards in other core subject areas, 15 use a reading program that is scientific-research-16 based and has proven results in accelerating student 17 reading achievement within the same school year, 18 provide intensive language and vocabulary instruction 19 using a scientific-research-based program, including 20 use of a speech-language therapist, and 21 f. include weekly progress monitoring measures to ensure 22 progress is being made;
+- 4. Establish at each school, where applicable, an Intensive Acceleration Class for retained third-grade students who subsequently do not meet the performance criteria established by the Commission for Educational Quality and Accountability on the reading portion of the statewide assessment administered pursuant to Section 1210.508 of this title.
+The focus of the Intensive Acceleration Class shall be to increase the reading level of a child at least two grade levels in one (1) school year.
+The Intensive Acceleration Class shall: - a. be provided to any student in the third grade who does not meet the performance criteria established by the Commission for Educational Quality and Accountability on the reading portion of the statewide assessments and who was retained in the third grade the prior year because of not meeting the performance criteria on the reading portion of the statewide assessments, - b. have a reduced teacher-student ratio, - majority of student contact time each day and incorporate opportunities to master the fourth-grade state standards in other core subject areas, d. use a reading program that is scientific-researchbased and has proven results in accelerating student reading achievement within the same school year,